Master of Fine Arts (MFA) in Creative Writing

 Why Choose Master of Fine Arts (MFA) in Creative Writing?

 This program offers a rigorous individualized curriculum without the demands of a full-time program.
 It covers all aspects of fiction writing through intensive workshops, classes in craft, courses in special topics, manuscript consultations, and individual conferences.
 Each term begins with an intense, weeklong residency consisting of inaugural lectures on literature, craft, and language; readings by a series of noted visiting writers; and panels made up of literary agents and editors.
+For updated information about upcoming residencies and visiting writers, as well as program news, visit our Facebook page.

 What Will You Study?